 I have read and understand this Consent and Release and have been able to ask questions about my education experience at HVCH.
 All my questions and concerns have been addressed.
-I agree to abide by all policies and procedures of HVCH, including but not limited to:
+I agree to abide by all policies and procedures of HVCH, including but not limited to following all PPE and infection control (including the handwashing policy) policies.